Identification of Nonlinear Systems with Stable Limit Cycles via Convex Optimization: Transverse Robust Identification Error

 In oscillating systems, perturbations in phase cannot be stable and will therefore accumulate over time.
 The natural form of stability is {\em orbital} stability, which can be defined as stability to a solution set in state space, rather than a particular time solution.
 A standard framework for anlaysis of orbital stability is via transverse coordinates.

 Correspondingly, if both a true system and an identified model admit autonomous oscillations, then it is not possible to ensure that phase deviations between them converge in time.
-Therefore we introduce the concept of {\em orbital simulation error}:
+In this section, we adapt the transverse dynamics approach to the problem of system identification, and construct the {\em Transverse Robust Identification Error} (TRIE).